 That said, we are seeing dual front-facing cameras.
 This is likely to offer an improved Portrait mode selfie camera, emoji’s like Samsung and Apple, and potentially some new Iris or Facial scanning security measure.
 We don’t have any concrete information about the camera yet but expect one of the best smartphone cameras of 2018 from the Pixel 3.

-In closing, it looks like Google will deliver two excellent new smartphones later this year.
-A somewhat compact Pixel 3, then a massive 6.2-inch Pixel 3 XL the size as Samsung’s Galaxy S9+.
+In closing, it looks like Google will deliver two excellent new smartphones in just a few weeks.
+A somewhat compact Pixel 3, then a massive 6.3-inch Pixel 3 XL the size as Samsung’s Galaxy S9+.
 Then, we could see some sort of 3rd budget device in early 2019 that completes Google’s current smartphone plans.
 I, personally, hope a third 6.5-inch device with no bezel will arrive to battle the iPhone Xs Max.
 We can dream, right.

-When the Pixel 3 and Pixel 3 XL arrive they’ll run Google’s brand new Android 9 Pie software, deliver a premium design, new features, and the bigger phone will have a huge notch in the screen.
+When the Pixel 3 and Pixel 3 XL arrive they’ll run Google’s brand new Android 9 Pie software, deliver a premium design, new features, and have a great camera.

 Then, we’ll continue to update this post as we learn more about a potential 3rd or 4th phone, the release date, battery size and anything else that surfaces.
-In the meantime, here’s how the Pixel 3 compares to the Galaxy Note 9 for those debating on which one to wait for.
+In the meantime, here’s how the Pixel 3 compares to the Galaxy Note 9 for those debating on waiting or getting something right now.